uib-ub/terminologi-content/web/en/om/get-started.md

 terminology in term groups.
 It is particularly aimed at term groups in higher education, but it may be used for other domains as well [will soon be available in English].

+International standards:
+-	ISO/TC 37:2020 *Language and terminology*: Terminology and other language and content resources
+-	ISO 1087:2019 *Terminology work and terminology science - Vocabulary*: International standard which establishes basic terms and definitions for terminology work and terminology science.
+-	ISO 704:2022 *Terminology work - Principles and methods*: International standard that establishes basic principles and methods for terminology work.
+-	ISO 860:2007 *Terminology work - Harmonization of concepts and terms*: International standard for concept harmonization.

 ::